opencog/sensory/DesignNotes-F.md

 ```
 Thus, if we imagine a `SensoryNode` to be an eyeball, and an open
 sensory node to be an eye looking at a specific thing, then the above
-has created a rather large number of eyeballs, and resursive descent
+has created a rather large number of eyeballs, and recursive descent
 into the file system will create even more.
 Its a bit of a fork-bomb.
 It should probably not be built in as an automatic list iterator inside
 of the `OpenLink`.